github/Rebel/README.md

 This framework also contains more general (not MVVM-specific) additions to fix bugs in AppKit, or just generally make it easier to use.
 Check out the documentation in class and category headers for more information.

+## Getting Started

+To start building the framework, clone this repository and then run `git submodule update --init --recursive`.
+This will automatically pull down any dependencies.

 ## License

 Rebel is released under the MIT license.
 See [LICENSE.md](https://github.com/github/Rebel/blob/master/LICENSE.md).